To be eligible for graduation, students must earn a minimum of 25 credits.

 - Social Studies – 3 credits (U.S. Government, World History, U.S. History)

 - CASA Art – 2 credits per year while enrolled at CASA

 - Electives – Up to 5.5 credits (.5 credit must be earned in a live art elective)

 **All students must carry a minimum of 6 credits per school year.

-In accordance with new state requirements, beginning in 2018-2019, students will be required to complete a minimum of eight activities which demonstrate College & Career Readiness by the end of their junior year.
+In accordance with new state requirements, students will be required to complete a minimum of eight activities which demonstrate College & Career Readiness by the end of their junior year.

-The following Keystone Exams will be given: Algebra 1, Literature, and Biology.
-Beginning with the class of 2021, students must demonstrate proficiency on all Keystone Exams as a graduation requirement.
-Remediation classes will be mandatory for non-proficient students.
-If a passing score is not reached on the Keystone Exams, the Project Based Assessment must be completed.Students and their parents should keep credit and proficiency requirements in mind when selecting courses.
+The following Keystone Exams will be given as end of year course exams: Algebra 1, Literature, and Biology.
+Remediation classes will be mandatory for non-proficient students before a Keystone Exam is retaken.Students and their parents should keep credit and proficiency requirements in mind when selecting courses.
 The counselor will have a record of credits earned and needed for graduation.

 *Note - Children with disabilities who satisfactorily complete a special education program developed by an Individualized Education Program team under the Individuals with Disabilities Education Act shall be granted and issued a regular high school diploma by the Capital Area School for the Arts Charter School.
 This applies if the special education program of a child with a disability does not otherwise meet the established graduation requirements.
 Students with Individualized Education Plans (IEPs) may meet the requirements for graduation by meeting or exceeding goals as outlined and agreed upon within the IEP.